Why do we all fear fat?

 Ideas for healthy fat options include:

-Avocados – the full fat variety – can be incorporated into smoothies, topping your eggs, eaten as delicious guacamole, made into avocado chocolate pudding…the options are limitless
+Avocados.
+The full fat variety – can be incorporated into smoothies, topping your eggs, eaten as delicious guacamole.
+Use them to make avocado chocolate pudding…the options are limitless,

-Eggs! – Eggs are good for you, especially the golden yolks – filled with phosphatidyl choline one of the most essential brain fog eliminating components!
+Eggs!
+Eggs are good for you, especially the golden yolks – filled with phosphatidyl choline.
+Phos Choline one of the most essential brain fog eliminating components!
 Have your eggs and boost your brain.

 Other thoughts – add coconut oil to your smoothie, dip your lunch time veggies in hummus, pop some trail mix into your backpack, sneak a little cheese, butter or dairy into your day…